CodeWithKyrian/transformers-php/docs/getting-started.md

   Hugging Face account for sharing and storage.

-Whether you convert using the script, or the noteboook, or using TensorFlow's `tf.saved_model` or PyTorch's `torch.onnx.export`, just make sure the folder structure of the output is compatible with Transformers PHP.
+Whether you convert using the script, or the noteboook, or using TensorFlow's `tf.saved_model` or PyTorch's `torch.onnx.export`, just make sure the folder structure of the output is compatible with TransformersPHP.
 The script and the DOcker image already handle this for you.

 The folder structure should look like this: